Looking for a supermarket in Amsterdam?

 Firstly you should know that “supermarket” in Dutch is supermarkt.
 Simple really!

-Now, the Netherlands is a small and compact country so you will not find large out-of-town supermarkets or hypermarkets.
+The Netherlands is a small and compact country so you will not find large out-of-town supermarkets or hypermarkets.
 Most shoppers arrive on foot or by bike – so Dutch supermarkets tend to be small to medium size stores in the heart of residential areas.

 Supermarket prices – Want to know the approximate cost of various food and drink products for sale?
 See our Dutch supermarket price guide with English-Dutch translations for everyday items.